hotelzululima/TwitterRecorderMachine/SUPPORT.md

-# Gratis & Libre, Paid Support
+# Twitter Recorder Machine

-Twitter Recorder Machine is free for academic users and in general the intent is to run it long term in a similar fashion to how Alien Vault offers both the OSSIM product and the Open Threat Exchange Service.
+Twitter Recorder Machine is free for academic users and in general the intent is to run it in a similar fashion to how Alien Vault offers both the OSSIM product and the Open Threat Exchange Service.

 Maltego and Splunk are closed source but they are mature products that have made free access to experimenters a key component of their appeal.
 Unlike a certain predictive analytics vendor who shall remain nameless, they are probably not going to yank the rug out from under their installed base of gratis users.
 A classroom environment will ALWAYS be able to configure a sturdy base system that will facilitate teaching without spending anything other than time.